bcgov/von/docs/_how_to/updating-docs.md

 ## Local Troubleshooting

 We recommend using the incremental updates flag when running locally (e.g. `bundle exec jekyll serve --incremental`) so that you can make updates and immediately see the changes (refresh or navigate to the changed page).
-In some cases, the update doesn't show for no apparent reason (e.g. a navigation change).
-In that case - at least restart the server, and if necessary, stop the server, remove the `_site` folder and then restart the server.
-That will trigger a full regeneratation of the site and all changes will be visible.
+In some cases, the update doesn't show for no apparent reason (e.g. a header or footer navigation change).
+In that case - at least restart the server, and if that doesn't work, stop the server, remove the `_site` folder and then restart the server.
+That will trigger a full regeneration of the site and all changes will be visible.
 If that still doesn't fix the problem, well - that means it's something else...
 Did you save your file? :-)